OctopusDeploy/docs/docs/getting-started.md

 or

 As an Octopus user, you define the process for deploying your software.
 You specify the environments the applications are deployed to and who on your team can deploy to which environments.
 For instance, you might want QA to deploy to test environments, but not to production.
 Taking this approach means that even if different members of the team trigger deployments, the deployment process remains consistent.
 Once releases have been created, they can be deployed as many times as you need.
+Below outlines the main steps for doing your first deployment and some of the terms you will need to know.

 #### Hosting the Octopus Deploy Server